slwu89/optimex/gams.md

 $$x_{i,j,k,l,m} \ge 0 \hspace{1cm} \forall \ (i,j,k) \in \mathcal{IJK}, l:(j,k,l) \in \mathcal{JKL}, m:(k,l,m) \in \mathcal{KLM} $$

-The blog post calls subsets of Cartesian products “maps”, which seems to be confused as a “map” is generally understood to be a function in math.
+The GAMS blog post calls subsets of Cartesian products “maps”, which seems to be confused as a “map” is generally understood to be a function in math.
 General subsets of products are known as “relations”.

 ## Data generation